tangrams/WeatherNow/README.md

 This is our tool box.
 The set of libraries (hosted somewhere else) that we are going to use to compose our map.

-In order, Which are they?
+Which are they? and what they do?

 - [Leaflet](http://leafletjs.com/) this leading open-source JavaScript library for interactive maps is probably one of our best friends.
-It was a big community arround it.
+It was a big community around it.
 Is easy to use, well documented and incredible flexible.
 Note how we are adding  both ```leaflet.js``` and ```leaflet.css``` of the version ```v1.0.0-beta.2```.

 - [Michael Lawrence Evans's](https://github.com/mlevans) [Leaflet Hash plugin](https://github.com/mlevans/leaflet-hash) adds dynamic URL hashes to Leaflet maps.
 In other words will let us easily link users to specific map views.

 - [Tangram](https://mapzen.com/projects/tangram) ```0.5``` version.
 Our beloved and flexible browser-based mapping engine, designed for real-time rendering of 2D and 3D maps from vector tiles [Read more here](https://mapzen.com/documentation/tangram/).

-- [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is a more powerful and flexible comming version of [```XMLRequest```](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
+- [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is a more powerful and flexible coming version of [```XMLRequest```](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
 Because is not supported by all browsers yet  we are using [Github's polyfill](https://github.com/github/fetch) of it.
-Hopefully in a near future this will not be necesary.
+Hopefully in a near future this will not be necessary.

 #### Styling